 This method first performs a feasibility analysis using the proposed parameter objects as replacements for the current parameters of this.
-When the resulting system is feasible, this method replaces the current parameters of this with the proposed ones.
+When the resulting

 This change becomes effective under conditions determined by the scheduler controlling the schedulable.
 For instance, the change may be immediate or it may be delayed until the next release of the schedulable.
 See the documentation for the scheduler for details.